 - Defective Workmanship.
 Poor workmanship is one of the leading causes of construction defects.
 Poor workmanship occurs when the builder fails to meet specifications such as building codes, contract specifications, design plans, industry standards or manufacturer’s specifications.
 Workmanship defects can also result from the use of materials that differ from the design plans.
 The Construction Lawyers at Hirzel Law are prepared to assist you with any construct defect claims that you have that result from defective workmanship.

-Real Estate Real estate litigation is one of the chief areas in which Hirzel Law attorneys excel.
-The Farmington litigation lawyers at Hirzel Law each come from a commercial litigation background and bring years of this litigation experience to the real estate practice area.
+Real estate litigation is one of the chief areas in which Hirzel Law attorneys excel.
+The Michigan real estate litigation lawyers at Hirzel Law each come from a commercial litigation background and bring years of this litigation experience to the real estate practice area.
 While having to file a court action is often not the first choice for clients, in some instances it is unavoidable and necessary to fully protect a client’s interest.
-Hirzel Law attorneys have appeared and argued in state trial and appellate courts throughout the State of Michigan, the federal district courts for the Western and Eastern Districts of Michigan, and the United States Court of Appeals for the Sixth Circuit.
-Hirzel Law attorneys have handled cases which have resulted in published real estate cases in both the Michigan Court of Appeals and Sixth Circuit.
+The attorneys at Hirzel Law have appeared and argued in state trial and appellate courts throughout the State of Michigan, the federal district courts for the Western and Eastern Districts of Michigan, and the United States Court of Appeals for the Sixth Circuit.
+The Hirzel Law attorneys have handled cases which have resulted in published real estate cases in both the Michigan Court of Appeals and Sixth Circuit.